On the Boards – 2023.04.04

 Hosted by Inform Interiors, 50 Water Street, Vancouver, BC

-On April 4th, the West Coast Modern League launches a new speaker series aimed at providing a platform for the local design community to share their in-progress or recently completed works, and in turn for the community-at-large to learn about the incredible work being undertaken by our local design talent.
-For this inaugural lecture, we will be joined by environmental artist and designer Alyssa Schwann and architect Laura Killam, both of whom will present recent works and/or projects currently underway.
+The West Coast Modern League launched a new speaker series aimed at engaging our local designers, intended to provide a platform for them to share their in-progress or recently completed works with the community, and in turn, for the community-at-large to learn about the incredible work and creative endeavours being undertaken right here in our own backyard.
+For this inaugural lecture, we were joined by environmental artist and designer Alyssa Schwann and architect Laura Killam, both of whom presented a series of recent works and/or projects currently underway.

 Meet the Speakers